 General Services

-Specializing in group facilitation with a focus on wellness, a trauma-informed approach, and recovery-oriented systems of care, and we introduce the R.E.D. program.
-Executive services include corporate consultations, administrative support, and non-profit society management—from inception through operations to dissolution—as well as bylaw/policy development, public keynote speaking engagements, and opening ceremonies.
+Services include corporate consultations, administrative support, and non-profit management; from inception through operations to dissolution as well as bylaw/policy development, public keynote speaker engagements and opening ceremonies.

 Programs